Manual Index

 When you click the "Start video session" button on the screen above, you should be taken to the same Secure Video page you're used to seeing in the regular PSYBooks app:

 If you click the "Start video session" button and nothing happens, it's more than likely because the browser you're using has a popup blocker enabled by default.
-You should get an error message at the bottom of the screen when this is what's causing it to not work:
+You should get an error message at the bottom of the screen when this is what's causing the problem:

 Some mobile browsers block popups by default.
 The screenshot below - taken from an iPhone X - was found by going to Settings > Safari.
 As you can see, Safari had the popup blocker set to on: